Head of Nobel-awarding Swedish Academy steps down after criticism

 Three members of the Academy withdrew last week over the issue, but arcane rules that make appointments for life mean that members cannot technically resign, though they stop participating in activities.

-“It was the wish of the Academy that I should leave my role as Permanent Secretary,” Sara Danius, who has held the post since 2015, told reporters.
+“It was the wish of the Academy that I should leave my role as Permanent Secretary,” Sara Danius told reporters.

 “I have made this decision with immediate effect.”

-The public row and defections from the Academy have raised concerns that the image of the Nobel Prizes and Sweden’s reputation abroad could suffer.

-“It has already affected the Nobel Prize quite severely and that is quite a big problem,” Danius said.

-The allegations of sexual assault and harassment were made against Jean-Claude Arnault, the husband of Academy member Katarina Frostenson who also stepped down on Thursday.
+The allegations of sexual assault and harassment were made against Jean-Claude Arnault, the husband of Academy member Katarina Frostenson.

-In an emailed comment to Reuters, Arnault’s lawyer, Bjorn Hurtig, said his client rejected all allegations against him.
+In an emailed comment to Reuters on Thursday, Arnault’s lawyer, Bjorn Hurtig, said his client rejected all allegations against him.

 “Jean-Claude Arnault rejects all claims of criminal activity and he rejects other allegations that have been made against him,” Hurtig said.